Career Guide to JMU Majors: Social Work

 Adoption Agencies, Advocacy Groups, Area Agencies on Aging, Child & Adult Day Care Centers, Child Welfare Agencies, Colleges and Universities, Community Development Settings, Community Mental Health Centers, Correctional Institutions, Court Systems, Developmental Disabilities Services, Domestic Violence Program, Drug and Substance Abuse Treatment Facilities, Early Intervention Programs, Employee Assistance Programs, Family Preservation Agencies, Family Service Agencies, Federal & State Government Agencies, Foster Care Agencies and Group Homes, Head Start Centers , HIV/AIDS Centers, Home Health Agencies, Homeless Shelters, Hospitals, International Aid Organizations, Juvenile and Domestic Relations Courts, Legal Services Agencies, Non-Profit Agencies, Nursing Homes, Police Departments, Probation Departments, Political Parties, Public and Private School Systems, Refugee Relief Organizations, Religious Service Organizations, Residential Treatment Facilities, Retirement Communities, Senior Centers, Social Services Agencies, Victim Services Centers, Vocational Rehabilitation Services

 The field practicum is an important part of social work education.
 During the senior year the student works alongside agency professionals four days a week for an entire semester.
 Supervision is provided by a selected agency staff member and faculty field instructor.
 The student completes at least 472 hours of directed field practice.
-Opportunities are available in rural and urban areas in Virginia and Washington, DC.
+Opportunities are available in rural and urban areas in Virginia and Washington, DC, as well as internationally in Dominica and El Salvador.
 Practicum settings include juvenile and adult corrections, family and children services, social services, mental health services, hospitals, schools, nursing homes, and spouse abuse services.

 What are JMU graduates doing with this major?